bincode-org/bincode/readme.md

 The size of the encoded object will be the same or smaller than the size that the object takes up in memory in a running Rust program.

-In addition to exposing two simple funcitons that encode to Vec<u8> and decode from Vec<u8>, binary-encode exposes a Reader/Writer API that makes it work perfectly with other stream-based apis such as rust files, network streams, and the [flate2-rs](https://github.com/alexcrichton/flate2-rs) compression
+In addition to exposing two simple functions that encode to Vec<u8> and decode from Vec<u8>, binary-encode exposes a Reader/Writer API that makes it work perfectly with other stream-based apis such as rust files, network streams, and the [flate2-rs](https://github.com/alexcrichton/flate2-rs) compression